 What is Bokeh?

-Bokeh, when done right gives off a feeling of soft and smooth textures.
-So, now that we know what bokeh is, how can we go above achieving it?
+When done right, it gives off a feeling of soft and smooth textures.
+So, now that we know what bokeh is – how can we go above achieving it?

 Bokeh: It’s All About the Lens